peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-A CBOR object where each element of the given array is converted to a CBOR object and copied to a new array, or CBORObject.Null if the value is null.
+A CBOR object where each element of the given array is converted to a BOR object and copied to a new array, or CBORObject.Null if the value is ull.

 ### FromObject